Volkswagen says 11 mln cars hit by scandal, probes multiply

 It also warned that amount could rise, saying diesel cars with so-called Type EA 189 engines built into Volkswagen models worldwide had shown a “noticeable deviation” in emission levels between testing and road use.

 The U.S. Environmental Protection Agency (EPA) said on Friday Volkswagen could face penalties of up to $18 billion for cheating emissions tests.
-In addition, the U.S. Justice Department has launched a criminal probe of Volkswagen, a source familiar with the matter said.
+In addition, the U.S. Justice Department has launched a criminal probe, a source familiar with the matter said.

 The investigation is likely to examine not only possible violations of the Clean Air Act but also of broader statutes against wire fraud, false statements to regulators and other crimes, former prosecutors not involved with the investigation said.
 A Justice Department spokesman declined to comment.